kiraarghy/language/As_I_go.md

 So where are we at?

 We have function definitions working!
 If a user uses the `#def` expression and passes it a `#fn` expression that `#fn` will maintain a reference to the arguments passed to it.
 The `#fn` is then evaluated when it is called 🥳.

+Apparently all my tests work, I'm good me.

+Though I keep on forgetting you should assert `toThrowError` on a function that when called throws an error, otherwise it throws when invoked.